AdobeDocs/journey-optimizer-b2b.en/help/user/content/ai-assistant-emails.md

 1. When you have the content that you want, click **[!UICONTROL Select]** to replace the text with the selected variant and return to the email designer.

+   In the email designer, you can use the editing and formatting tools on the canvas to alter the text, as well as the _[!UICONTROL Settings]_ and _[!UICONTROL Style]_ options on the right.

 >[!TAB Image recommendations]

 You can use AI Assistant to optimize and improve your assets and ensure a more user-friendly experience.
 The following steps describe the task sequence for using AI Assistant to enhance the image content of the email: